Arctic convoys of World War II: Analysis

-Aside from an abortive attempt to interdict Convoy PQ 12 in March 1942 and a raid on Spitzbergen in September 1943, Tirpitz spent most of the Second World War in Norwegian fjords.
-She was penned in and repeatedly attacked until she was finally sunk in Tromsø fjord on 12 November 1944 by the Royal Air Force (RAF).
-Other Kriegsmarine capital ships, like Gneisenau, either never reached Norway, were chased off or were sunk (Scharnhorst).
+Aside from an abortive attempt to attack Convoy PQ 12 in March 1942 and a raid on Spitzbergen in September 1943, Tirpitz spent most of the war in Norwegian fjords.
+Tirpitz was attacked and damaged several times and sunk in Tromsø fjord on 12 November 1944 by the Royal Air Force (RAF).
+Other Kriegsmarine capital ships, including Gneisenau never reached Norway, were chased off or were sunk like Scharnhorst.
 The failed attack on Convoy JW 51B, the Battle of the Barents Sea, where a strong German naval force failed to defeat a British escort of cruisers and destroyers, infuriated Hitler and led to the strategic change from surface raiders to submarines.
-Some capital ships were physically dismantled and armament used in coastal defences.
+Some capital ships were dismantled and armament used in coastal defences.
 The Siege of Leningrad was one of important destinations for supplies from the convoys.
 From 1941, food and munitions were delivered from British convoys to Leningrad by trains, barges and trucks.
 Many supplies were destroyed by the Luftwaffe and by Naval Detachment K en route.
 Convoys continued to deliver food in 1942, 1943 and 1944.

 British intelligence

 Crewmen clearing the frozen fo'c'sle of HMS Inglefield.

-Ultra signals intelligence gained from the German Enigma code-breakers at Bletchley Park played an important part in the success of the convoys.
+Ultra signals intelligence gained from the Enigma code-breakers at Bletchley Park played an important part in the success of the convoys.
 German documents related to the Enigma coding machine were captured during the commando raids of Operation Archery and Operation Anklet (27 December 1941).
 The documents enabled the British to read messages on the home waters naval Enigma used by surface ships and U-boats in the Arctic (Heimisch, later Hydra network; Dolphin to the British) for the rest of the war.
 In January 1942 reinforcements of Luftwaffe bombers, torpedo-bombers and long range reconnaissance aircraft were sent to northern Norway and new command organisations established at Stavanger and Kirkenes, followed by Fliegerführer Lofoten who was charged with the defence of Norway and offensive operations against Allied convoys.